Windows OS Hub

 Install and Configure PostgreSQL on Windows

 PostgreSQL is a free object-relational database management system able to compete with proprietary databases, like Microsoft SQL Server or Oracle.
 PostgreSQL supports user data, functions, operations, domains, and indexes.
 In this article, we’ll walk through the installation and brief overview of PostgreSQL database management.
-We will install PostgreSQL on Windows 10 computer, create a new database, add tables, and grant user access permissions.
+We will install PostgreSQL on a Windows 10 computer, create a new database, add tables, and grant user access permissions.
 Also, we will show how to manage PostgreSQL using SQL shell and the visual PgAdmin tool.
 I hope this article will be a good starting point to learn PostgreSQL and use it in development or test projects.

 Contents:

-• How to Install PostgreSQL on Windows 10?
+• How to Install PostgreSQL on Windows 10

 • Enable Remote Access to PostgreSQL Database